-As weather changes from season to season, it’s important to keep up your maintenance plan to keep your roof in working order.
-With weather changes, roof blisters may pop up on your commercial flat roof.
+As weather changes from season to season, it’s important to keep up with your maintenance plan to keep your roof in working order.
+With weather changes, roof blisters may appear on your commercial flat roof.
 While roof blisters may not need immediate attention, if left unmonitored, they could lead to saturated insulation and a damaged membrane.

 Roof blisters are not limited to one type of roof system; they appear in all types of roofing systems – residential and commercial.
 Roof systems with membranes are more prone to blistering because blisters are formed by gaps between the membrane plies or between the underlying substrate and the membrane.

 A roof blister is a raised area where there is a loss of adhesion of the roof.
 This area can fill up with air or water to form a blister – which looks like a bubble on your roof.
 If left untreated, a blister can grow larger and allow more moisture to get in so that the problem gets worse until more extensive repairs and possible replacement is necessary…unless it pops!

 Roof blisters can be caused by any number of problems: